top of page

 Midwifery Care for Pregnancy & Beyond

-I am also an International Board-Certified Lactation Consultant (the only formally recognised qualification for a lactation consultant) so I can assist with all things breastfeeding, as well as supporting you in your transition into parenthood.
+I am also an International Board‑Certified Lactation Consultant (IBCLC) - the only formally recognised qualification for lactation consultants - so I can support all aspects of breastfeeding and your transition into parenthood.

 Private midwife pregnancy care lactation consultant perth Medicare rebates